-Any material incorporated by reference in an AIF is required under section 6.3 of the Regulation to be filed with the AIF unless the material has been previously filed.
+Any material incorporated by reference in an AIF is required to be filed with the AIF unless the material has been previously filed.
 When a reporting issuer using SEDAR files a previously unfiled document with its AIF, the reporting issuer should ensure that the document is filed under the appropriate SEDAR filing type and document type specifically applicable to the document, rather than generic type "Documents Incorporated by Reference".
 For example, a reporting issuer that has incorporated by reference an information circular in its AIF and has not previously filed the circular should file the circular under the "Management Proxy Materials" filing subtype and the "Management proxy/information circular" document type.